 Malcolm was born and raised in the Northern Territory and has worked with the Queensland government for 26 years.
 During this time, he has been instrumental in designing and delivering extension and frontline service components of major restructures in the dairy and sugar industries.
 Prior to the new regional arrangements he held the position of Executive Regional Director of South East Region in the former Department of Employment and Economic Development and Innovation.
 For five years he was also responsible for the trade and investment area of the food and agribusiness industries.
 Malcolm has held the role of Chief Biosecurity Officer since October 2017 during which time he has led some national discussions around R&D priorities for biosecurity in Australia.

-Bernadette has recently been appointed as Deputy Director General, Fisheries and Forestry.
-With over 20 years experience in both the private and public sectors, Bernadette has held senior roles in the Department of Natural Resources, Mines and Energy, Queensland Treasury and the Department of the Premier and Cabinet.
+Bernadette has more than 20 years experience in the private and public sectors, and has held senior roles in the Department of Natural Resources, Mines and Energy, Queensland Treasury and the Department of the Premier and Cabinet.

-Susan is the acting Deputy Director-General, Corporate.
-In this role Susan holds responsibility for the delivery of a broad range of corporate services to enable the department to deliver against its strategic objectives.
+Sinead is the Deputy Director-General, Corporate.
+In this role Sinead holds responsibility for the delivery of a broad range of corporate services to enable the department to deliver against its strategic objectives.